pedmindset/dixpose/README.md

 You can create a new client from  http://domain.com/admin/dashboarb

-Once you have created a password grant client, you may request an access token by issuing a  POST request to the /oauth/token route with the user's email address and password.
+Once you have created a password grant client, you may request an access token by issuing a  POST request to the httt://url/oauth/token route with the user's email address and password and theNewProvider.

+**NB: theNewProvider key has 4 predifined values. [users, customer_api, driver_api, supervisor_api].
+Driver App = driver_api
+Supervisor App = supervisor_api
+Customer App = customer_api
+Manager App = users

+This is to be used only when building a Mobile App that requires Access to the API to use as a Driver or Supervisor etc**

 ```javascript